-Other students are referred to the NSC team by their teachers or administrators when referrals are taken and throughout the school year.
+Other students are referred by their teachers or administrators throughout the school year to the NSC team.
 The team reviews their needs and determines if the NSC is an appropriate service for them.
 A plan is created by the NSC Core Team.